node-class-may-2023/ComIT_Node/javascript.md

 // { name: 'Martín', age: 20 }
 ```

-* The object properties are variables too so we can assign or get there value
+* The object properties are variables too so we can assign or get their value
 * Object properties in JavaScript are dynamic
-* This means that if we assign a value to an object property that hasen't been defined it will create it
+* This means that if we assign a value to an object property that hasn't been defined it will create it
 * We need to make sure we get the variable name wright

 **Example:**